amoghsjadhav-arch/PlateCalc/README.md

   Performance on Western foods may be lower
 - **Overlapping foods**: where foods overlap, masks may merge, affecting both classification and portion estimates
+- Model weights are not included in this repo as they exceed GitHub's file size limit.
+Run the training notebook on Kaggle with GPU T4 x2 to reproduce them.

 ## Setup & Running